Mortimer333/Tempest/README.md

   <li>Creates static tooltip over or under input.</li>
   <li>Creates input tooltip over or under input.</li>
   <li>Creates input tooltip or static tooltip over the thumb.</li>
+  <li>Allows to choose if the tooltip should be visible on hover or hide on hover</li>
 </ul>